ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 Get dates where there is scheduled appointment availability for the given session types.

-Returns a list of available dates for the given session types.
+Returns a list of dates to narrow down staff availability when booking.
+Dates are those which staff are scheduled to work and do not guarantee booking availabilities.
+After this call is made, use GET BookableItems to retrieve availabilities for specific dates before booking.

 ### Example
 ```php